gadgetron/GadgetronOnlineClass/README.md

 ## Registration

 Please follow the [registration link](https://gadgetron2020.sciencesconf.org/registration).
 Registration is free.
-We will use the platform dedicated to the iniial summer school for the registration process and email communication.
+We will use the platform dedicated to the initial summer school for the registration process and email communication.
 Otherwise please refer to the GitHub website [GadgetronOnlineClass](https://github.com/gadgetron/GadgetronOnlineClass).
 Thanks for your comprehension.

 ## Agenda